-Organizations are eligible to receive funding under the section 330 (g) portion of the Public Health Service Act for providing health services to migrant and seasonal farmworkers.
+Organizations are eligible to receive funding under the section 330 (g) portion of the Public Health Service Act for providing health services to migrant and seasonal agricultural workers and their families.

-Conditions include (1) providing available and accessible primary health care services, preventative and enabling services, which include oral health, mental health, and substance abuse services to migratory and seasonal farmworkers and their families in the area to be served; (2) explain how adjustments will be made for service delivery during peak and off-season cycles; and (3) discuss how the special environmental and occupational health concerns will be addressed.
-Organizations serving only migratory and seasonal farmworkers may request a “good cause” exemption to provide certain required primary health services only during certain periods of the year.
+Requirements of 330(g) funding include (1) providing available and accessible primary health care services, preventative and enabling services, which include oral health, mental health, and substance abuse services to migratory and seasonal agricultural workers and their families in the area to be served; (2) making adjustments for service delivery during peak and off-season cycles; and (3) addressing special environmental and occupational health concerns.
+Organizations serving only migratory and seasonal agricultural workers may request a “good cause” exemption to provide certain required primary health services only during certain periods of the year.